kbc0/TA-Management-System/backend/docs/api-documentation.md

 **URL Parameters**:
 - `assignmentId`: ID of the task or exam to swap
 - `type`: Type of assignment ("task" or "exam")

+**Notes**:
+- Returns active TAs who are not on leave during the assignment date

 **Success Response**:
 - **Code**: 200 OK